Jump to content

 Travel tips

 The holiday is the easy bit – just enjoy!
-But we all know the business of packing and getting to and through airports can be a hassle.
+But we all know the business of preparing for holiday, packing and getting to and through airports can be a hassle.
 We hope these travel tips help.
-Firstly, some top tips from the Honeyguide team.

 Helen Crowder: always have antibacterial hand wipes or lotion in your rucksack.
 "Strangely, women usually do and men don't!" says Helen.